itf/6s092/courses/IAP19/PS/PS22/content.md

 <question pythoncode>
 csq_interface = 'ace'
 csq_prompt = """
 <span class = "dark_word">Wumpus</span>, tired of living in a cave with 20 rooms, has built an underground lair.
-A young adventurous humans trying to slay the <span class = "dark_word">evil</span> Wumpus decided to explode his lair!
+A young adventurous human trying to slay the <span class = "dark_word">evil</span> Wumpus decided to explode his lair!

 Now Wumpus has to escape!
 Help find the shortest path from where Wumpus is to the surface!
 Since the lair is crumbling down into a bottomless pit, Wumpus will only go from a cave to another if the depth of the following cave is shallower than that of the previous one.